AtlasOfLivingAustralia/biocache-store/README.md

 directory `/data/lucene/namematching`
 or wherever the ```name.dir``` is configured to point to in your ``` /data/biocache/config/biocache-config.properties ``` file.

+Also, to pass SDS tests the system requires sds layers.
+They can be downloaded [here](http://biocache.ala.org.au/archives/layers/sds-layers.tgz).
+Or, if that link does not work try [here](http://biocache-imt.ala.org.au/archives/layers/sds-layers.tgz).
+Extract the content of this file into `/data/biocache/layers`.

 To skip the tests during the build, run ```mvn install -DskipTests=true```.

 ## Releases